syncfusion-content/javascript-docs/js/RangeNavigator/User-Interactions.md

 ## Scrollbar

-* To render the Scrollbar in RangeNaviagtor, you need to enable [`enableScrollbar`](../api/ejrangenavigator#members:enablescrollbar) option.
+* To render the Scrollbar in RangeNavigator, you need to enable [`enableScrollbar`](../api/ejrangenavigator#members:enablescrollbar) option.

 * [`scrollRangeSettings`](../api/ejrangenavigator#members:scrollrangesettings) of  rangenavigator [`start`](../api/ejrangenavigator#members:scrollrangesettings-start) and [`end`](../api/ejrangenavigator#members:scrollrangesettings-end) value is used to set the minimum and maximum datasource value to be added in the rangenavigator.